animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div class="sect1">

-## Lazy-wiring {data-store-name} Components
+## Lazy-wiring GemFire Components

 <div class="sectionbody">

 <div class="paragraph">

-{sdg-name} already provides support for auto-wiring {data-store-name}
-components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by {data-store-name} in `cache.xml` by using {sdg-acronym}'s `WiringDeclarableSupport` class, as described in [\[apis:declarable:autowiring\]](#apis:declarable:autowiring).
+Spring Data for GemFire already provides support for auto-wiring GemFire components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by GemFire in `cache.xml` by using {sdg-acronym}'s `WiringDeclarableSupport` class, as described in [\[apis:declarable:autowiring\]](#apis:declarable:autowiring).
-However, this works only when Spring is the one doing the bootstrapping (that is, when Spring bootstraps {data-store-name}).
+However, this works only when Spring is the one doing the bootstrapping (that is, when Spring bootstraps GemFire).

 </div>

 <div class="paragraph">

-When your Spring `ApplicationContext` is bootstrapped by {data-store-name}, these {data-store-name} application components go unnoticed, because the Spring `ApplicationContext` does not exist yet.
+When your Spring `ApplicationContext` is bootstrapped by GemFire, these GemFire application components go unnoticed, because the Spring `ApplicationContext` does not exist yet.
-The Spring `ApplicationContext` does not get created until {data-store-name} calls the initializer block, which only occurs after all the other {data-store-name} components (cache, Regions, and others) have already been created and initialized.
+The Spring `ApplicationContext` does not get created until GemFire calls the initializer block, which only occurs after all the other GemFire components (cache, Regions, and others) have already been created and initialized.

 </div>